DeepMLNet/DeepNet/Numeric/Tensor.Docs/articles/Tensor.md

 ## Random number generation (host only)
-Use these functions generate tensors filled with random numbers.
+Use these functions to generate tensors filled with random numbers.

 Function | Description
 -------- | -----------